Home Features Explore Munros Munro Map Reviews Get the App

 Beinn Bhreac involves a substantial expedition from Linn of Dee, covering 23.4 kilometres of varied Cairngorms terrain.
 The approach follows good stalkers' paths through Glen Derry before the route becomes rougher as you gain height towards the 931-metre summit.

 The 4/5 difficulty rating for Beinn Bhreac reflects the long distance, complex navigation, and sustained effort required over 8.2 to 10.9 hours.
 The 3/5 bog rating means you'll encounter sections of wet ground, particularly in the mid-altitude zones.
 As you climb higher on Beinn Bhreac, the speckled appearance that gives the mountain its name becomes apparent, with patches of granite and vegetation creating the distinctive pattern.
-This is a serious mountain day requiring good fitness and navigation skills.

 The long hours required for Beinn Bhreac make it a summer mountain for most walkers, when daylight extends well into the…